 The process of iPSC differentiation to neurons and neuronal cells is of special importance for neurobiology and related disorders, considering the dearth of clinically relevant in vitro models available for research, drug screening and development, as well as the lack of therapy to reverse neuronal damage.

-Benefits and advantages of iPSC differentiation to neurons and glial cells:
+Benefits and advantages of iPSC differentiation to neural stem cells (NSC), neurons and glial cells:

 - Provides genetic and physiologically relevant in vitro models to study neural development and associated disorders: congenital disorders, neurodegenerative disorders and brain tumors.